govfresh/govfresh.github.io/_papers/open-civic-organizations.md

 OCOs matter because they:

 * Scale impact
+* Deepen trust
 * Are more resilient
 * Streamline for service
 * Deliver with intention
 * Give meaning to the work
+* Inherently prioritize ethics
 * Optimize limited resources
 * Cultivate public innovation
 * Condition for collaboration
 * Empower individual growth
 * Foster a sense of community
+* Build trust and contribute to the public good

 ## How they work